-Supported by The Pampered Chef, Mealtime Minutes are a series of public service announcements (PSAs) that provide real solutions to common family mealtime challenges.
+The Mealtime Minutes videos are a series of public service announcements (PSAs) that provide real solutions to common family mealtime challenges.
 The 30-second PSAs help families create effective strategies to address these challenges and create quality shared time together.
-The PSAs are broadcast nationwide and reach millions of homes.
+The PSAs have been broadcasted nationwide and have reached millions of homes.

 While it is expected that siblings have some sort of disagreement up to four times an hour, families frequently identify this as a real barrier to family mealtimes.
-The solutions provided draw from the research work of Dr. Laurie Kramer’s More Fun with Sisters and Brothers program.
+The solutions provided in the PSA below draw from the research of Dr. Laurie Kramer’s More Fun with Sisters and Brothers program.

 Out of the Mouths of Babes

-Positive communications is a crucial part of successful mealtime strategies.
-Positive communication includes statements that share information among participants, such as including discussion of one’s feelings or emotions, discussion of beliefs or interests outside of the food being served, friendly joking, and discussion of life and family events.
-This PSA concerns the importance of positive communication and strategies for fostering positive communication.
+Positive communication is a crucial part of successful mealtime strategies and includes statements that share information among participants.
+This could include discussions about one’s feelings or emotions, discussion on beliefs, or about other interests outside of the food being served.
+Friendly joking alongside the talks about life and family events are encouraged.
+The below PSA highlights the importance of positive communication and how to foster it.

-The average 8- to 10-year-old spends nearly 8 hours a day using some type of screen media, and teenagers are reported use screen media for more than 11 hours per day.
-Excessive screen media has been associated with an increased risk for obesity and poor sleep habits.
-Limiting the amount of screen-time entertainment can lead to healthier habits.
+The average 8- to 10-year-old child spends nearly eight hours a day using some type of screen media, while teenagers use screen media for more than 11 hours every day.
+Excessive screen media has been associated with an increased risk of obesity and poor sleep habits.
+As noted in the PSA below, limiting the amount of screen-time entertainment for children and teenagers can lead to healthier habits.